 - Applied Science Assessment of the Working Climate for Engineering Faculty at UBC

-Working Climate Study for UBC Science Faculty: 2012/2013
+Working Climate for UBC Science Faculty: 2012/2013 Study

-Dean Simon Peacock’s presentation to the NSERC Summit on Increasing Women’s Participation in Science and Engineering.
+Presentation to the NSERC Summit on Increasing Women's Participation in Science and Engineering.

-Towards a Diverse Faculty of Science at UBC Vancouver: 2009
+Towards a Diverse Faculty of Science at UBC Vancouver: 2009 Update

 In March 2008, Professor Ana Mari Cauce, Executive Vice Provost, Academic Affairs and Planning, University of Washington, and Professor Angela Hildyard, Vice President, Human Resources and Equity, University of Toronto, assessed the proposed UBC Science plan to support a diverse faculty.
-The review team provided their report including advice to the Dean and faculty on the effectiveness of the plan and recommendations for potential alternative and additional strategies.

 - Review of the UBC Faculty of Science Plan to Support a Diverse Faculty